 Make your request clear

-Being polite in your business communication is of course important.
-But, be careful when composing your request for an update.
+To sound polite in your business communication is of course important.
+But, be careful when composing your request for an status update.

 A lengthy justification for your request or softening language can make it unclear for the recipient what you require from them.